Luis Garcia Player Props: Nationals vs. Padres

 Luis Garcia At The Plate

-- Garcia has five doubles, a triple, three home runs and 11 walks while batting .255.
+- Garcia is batting .261 with five doubles, a triple, three home runs and 11 walks.

-- Garcia has picked up a hit in 24 of 40 games this season, with multiple hits 12 times.
+- Garcia has picked up a hit in 61.0% of his 41 games this season, with more than one hit in 31.7% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.